 per centfrom £23.3 billion in 2012 to £8.9 billion in 2017.

 - The decline in total market capitalisation of the top 25 companies follows a trend similar to oil price fluctuations over the same period.
 The oil price declined from $110.8/b at the end of 2012 to $66.73/b at the end of 2017, a drop of 40

 How we did it

-The UK upstream independents league table has been compiled from the December 2016 London Stock Exchange (LSE) List of All Companies and applied the following selection criteria:
+The UK upstream independents league table has been compiled from the 31 December 2017 list of companies whose shares have been admitted to trading on the London Stock Exchange and applied the following selection criteria:

 - Ordinary shares: Yes